-Clients can place cash with CNS prior to placing orders then they are not requested to settle order by order.
+Clients can place cash with the Company prior to placing orders then they are not requested to settle order by order.
 Interest on client's cash balance will be calculated on daily basis and will be deposited to their cash balance every month.
-Such cash balance can be used as a tool of CNS's risk management.
+Such cash balance can be used as a tool of the Company's risk management.
 Clients whose financial status is not so strong are required to settle with cash balance.
-Clients are required to place cash with CNS prior to placing orders and the orders cannot exceed the clients' cash balance at CNS.
-Clients' assets are segregated from CNS's assets in accordance with the SEC's rule and regulations.
+Clients are required to place cash with the Company prior to placing orders and the orders cannot exceed the clients' cash balance at the Company.
+Clients' assets are segregated from the Company's assets in accordance with the SEC's rule and regulations.